jessesquires/jessesquires.github.io/README.md

 You can [learn more about me here](https://www.jessesquires.com).

+## Contact

+oss@jessesquires.com

+# Notable projects

+These are the projects that I am probably most well-known for.

 If you appreciate my work, [consider becoming a sponsor](https://www.jessesquires.com/sponsor/).

-# Notable projects

-These are the projects that I am probably most well-known for:

 * [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController)